Relevnt launches a publisher-centric news app

 “We see the legacy website and web browser as an antiquated bottleneck for the way content is both distributed and consumed on mobile,” Hughes said — in fact, he argued that this is why the “duopoly” of Facebook and Google has come to dominate online ad revenue.
 In his view, Relevnt is “restoring this concept of ownership, control and monetization.”

 So publishers can claim their “mobile domain” within the Relevnt app, where all the content from their website can automatically be published.
-The publisher controls the branding on the domain and (for a price) gets all the ad revenue.
+The publisher controls the branding on the domain and gets all the ad revenue.

 Being good for publishers is not, on its own, going to attract a big audience.
 And while a newsfeed combining stories on the topics and publishers that you follow is nice, it might also sound pretty similar to the experience you can get on Facebook or a news app like Flipboard.